tomikazi/h264-live-player/README.md

+# Overview

+This is an adaptation of the original h264 video player to provide a real-time (or at least low-latency) video stream a camera on a pan/tilt mount to a browser-based viewer.
+The viewer can be a mobile device which when physically moved will result in corresponding motions of the pan/tilt mount.
+Alternatively, when viewed from a computer or other devices that do not support `DeviceMotionEvent` Web API the user can control pan/tilt by dragging the orientation indicator within the pan/tilt range box.

+This adaptation mangles the original by removing the alternate forms of streaming, instead focusing directly only on the `raspvid` live stream.
+The pen tilt mechanism uses A4988 stepper drivers to mount and move about a Raspberry Pi HQ camera.

 # Motivation
+_The following are the original notes._

 This is a very simple h264 video player (that can run on live stream) for your browser.
 You might use this with raspicam raw h264 stream.